ddgg-el/eurorack-blocks/README.md

 This repository allows you to setup the `erbb` toolchain in MingGW.

-As for today it has been tested only to run simulation on VCVRack and it DOES have some system dependencies, i.e. deleting the eurorack-folder will not actually delete everything.
+As for today it has been tested only to run simulation on VCVRack and it DOES have some system dependencies, i.e. deleting the eurorack-block folder will not actually delete everything.

 These dependecies are: